dwp/dataworks-open-source-policy/infrastructure_source_code.md

 Sensitive reference information can take several forms.
 A non-exhaustive list of these is provided below:

 1. User credentials (usernames, passwords, secret access keys, private keys, QR codes, etc).
+1. User access levels and permissions (roles, groups, permissions, security clearance level, etc.)
 1. Information which identifies specific accounts or resources (AWS Account numbers including within ARNs, S3 bucket names, etc).
+    1. This will require excluding Terraform state files and `terraform.tfvars`
+    1. Terraform config (i.e. `terraform.tf`) will have to programmatically rendered from template
+    1. Sensitive Terraform Local Values will have to programmatically rendered from template
 1. Information which DWP perceives to be sensitive (IP addresses, network ranges, etc).
 1. Service information which could enable an attacker to identify service vulnerabilities (software versions and patch levels, etc).